 Features critical analysis and appreciation of fiction through the reading of narratives originally written in English as well as works in translation.
 Employs a selection of genre, stylistic, or thematic approaches to content to introduce the short story, the novel, novella, and basic literary terminology and concepts.
 Also introduces literary criticism and the conventions of writing literary analysis.
-Prerequisite: Placement into WR115 and RD090; or completion of WR090, or WR115 (or higher); or consent of instructor.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 or WR115 (or higher); and placement into RD090; or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
-Offered as needed or EMT164.
 Offered as needed